lorcalhost/BTB-manager-telegram/README.md

 ## Support the project

-I am currently a broke university student, if you like my work and use it on a daily basis consider supporting the project through a small donation. :smile:
+If you like `BTB-manager-telegram` and use it on a daily basis consider supporting the project through a small donation. :smile:

 [:heart: Sponsor on GitHub](https://github.com/sponsors/lorcalhost)